Find Guidance on How to Complete The First Three Steps of AA

 Step 3: We made a decision to turn our will and our lives over to the care of God as we understood him.

 We don’t need to name all these defects or get all our affairs in order before the healing process from alcohol addiction can begin.
-The third step is arguably one of the most important because it involves surrendering your life over to a greater power.
+The third step and using it in prayer is arguably one of the most important because it involves surrendering your life over to a greater power.
 In other words, it’s about acceptance of your position, even if you don’t want to be here.

 In Step 3, you have already done the heavy lifting of ensuring that you know you can’t drink alcohol anymore and have come to believe in a greater power.
 Now, it’s time to let go of the burden you have been carrying so that you can let God (or your Higher Power) remove your shortcomings.